foggerty/thebook/Chapters/NotesAndReferences.md

 1344ir.
 Reading dina haylihi, not dina hilah, both of which are contemplated by our scribe (A!, 252, line 5).

 CHAPTER 4 25b-294 Cf. At, 31b-36b; a, 17a-202; BY, 200-242; B*, 208-224; b', 13b-155; b?, 31b- 36a; b*, 12b-14b; bt, rooa—roib; b, Lra-13a.
 On bowstrings, see also Hein, Isl., XV, pp. 1-8, Kiopsteg, pp. 54-59; and Arab Archery, pp. 94-102.
-1. The reading of a, supplying, in our view, a lacuna in A which in the absence of this one word reads ‘it is called “the Persian” ", In other MSS chillah is either spclied differently (e.g. B'bt*: jila} or has been corrupted.
+1. The reading of a, supplying, in our view, a lacuna in A which in the absence of this one word reads ‘it is called “the Persian” ", In other manuscripts chillah is either spclied differently (e.g. B'bt*: jila} or has been corrupted.
 2. From the text it is not clear whether glue was used in the Persian string.
 It is certainly not mentioned, and in a there i$ no mention of glue in connexion with either string.
 Cathayan string is there said to be ‘made of raw, wound silk with a little wax’ (x72).
 This reading, however, is exceptional.
 Some form of binding agent would certainly be needed, be it glue or wax, or, a5 in the case of Ottoman and Sino-Tatar strings, thread or twine bound around the strands, otherwise the string would become inextricably tangled when removed from the bow.
 3. ‘A thin string is better for the flight bow because it increases cast... but it requires mastery of shooting, for unless the loose is clean, the arrow will flirt and lose range’ (Klopsteg, p.
 55. Cf. Hein, 4:3., XV, p.
 3).
 4. Reading yusadda (B) for yushadda (A*, 26b, line 6).  s.
 According to C, the raps were held in a container of some kind or other and hung from the string by a hook.
 Before each extra ratí was added the hook and container were removed.
 6. Ct.
 D.  7.
 Tbe material is given in aC as hemp (cf. D) ot linen.  $.
 Reading twa-s-sahm khums al-watr (aB) for wa-s-sahm khams bi-I-tatr (A), 27b, line 2), The A text is cleariy corrupt and should be restored by reference to a.
 ‘Arrow’ as a translation of sahm is here technically inappropriate.
 The word can mean ‘stave’ and in this context it must denote what is nowadays termed the ‘prod’, i.e, the stave or lathe which constitutes the actual bow as opposed to the stock Camüd).
 9. In B, et al., *oa-s-salm , . . al-roatr’ is not immediately followed by a description of the method determining the lenath of the crossbow string, which is deferred until the end of the chapter and is phrased somewhat differently: ‘The way to determine the length of the string for a jarkh and similar weapons is to ascertain first the length of the bow from nock to nock . . . and then to fx twa pegs into a wall, putting a distance equivalent to five times the length of the bow between the two.
 You next twist the resulting string lengthwise in the appropriate manncr into four strands and knot the two loops at each end,’ Cf. a, 18b.  ro.
 Reading asaddu (or, perhaps, ahdā) for asda (A}, 27b, line 8) and ashda (A*) and various other corrupt readings

-1345in other MSS.  t1.
+1345in other manuscripts.  t1.
 B.  12.
 B.  13.
 The text of At (29a, lines 5-6) is corrupt by reason of a lacuna.
 The sense, however, can be restored by reference

 to B, et al.